 Leonie Bennett is showing her stylish contemporary jewellery in a large room in the house which will be well ventilated and visitor numbers will also be limited with socially distanced waiting in the garden.

 Masks must be worn and hand sanitiser will be available for both exhibitions.
 We are open from 12 - 6 daily from 8-16 May.

 If anyone would rather make an appointment to see my glass in the mornings please call 07732128083

-So, where does my inspiration come from?
-The style of my glass work is clearly a product of the time that I spent drawing and printmaking at college and from the start it was inevitable that I’d use my materials to ‘draw’ within the glass.
+So, on to the glass and where does my inspiration come from?
+The style of my work is clearly a product of the time that I spent drawing and printmaking at college and from the start it was inevitable that I’d use my materials to ‘draw’ within the glass.